SHW Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for SHERWIN-WILLIAMS CO (SHW).
-Of the 22 guru strategies we follow, SHW rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
-This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.
+Of the 22 guru strategies we follow, SHW rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
+This momentum model looks for a combination of fundamental momentum and price momentum.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.